COVID-19 Support Grant: Do you qualify and how do you apply?

 How to apply for the COVID-19 Support Grant

-- Your payslip(s) or CPF contribution statement indicating your last gross monthly salary before job loss, involuntary no-pay leave or salary cuts
+- Your payslip(s) or CPF contribution statement indicating your last gross monthly salary before the job loss, involuntary no-pay leave or salary cuts

-- Your CHAS orange or blue card, if you have one.
+- Your CHAS orange or blue card, if you have one

-Any scans must be in PDF, PNG, JPG or JPEG format and cannot be more than 1MB in size.
+Scanned documents must be in PDF, PNG, JPG or JPEG format and cannot be more than 1MB in size.
 The total size of your files must not exceed 4MB.

 Support for Income policyholders